How to Calculate Date Range in Excel (4 Ideal Methods)

 How to Calculate Interval of Days within a Date Range in Excel

-• Firstly, calculate the difference between the dates in Cell C5 and Cell D5 with this formula.
+• Calculate the difference between the dates in Cell C5 and Cell D5 with the formula shown in the image below.

 =D5-C5